Bram-Pl/Crossy_Road_GBA/README.md

 ## Crossy Road

-The Crossy Road Gameboy advanced edition is based on the very popular Crossy Road game for mobile devices.
+The Crossy Road Gameboy Advanced Edition is based on the very popular Crossy Road game for mobile devices.
 Try to reach the finish line as quickly as possible by completing a parkour full of obstacles and barriers.
 Do this in the fastest time possible.
 Along the way there are some coins you can collect, which will give you a bonus at the end.
 Can you set the fastest time?

 <details>
 <summary>Click to see the controls</summary>
-* -- Move forward
+* ↑ - Move forward

-* -> Move right
+* → - Move to the right

-* <- Move to the left
+* ← - Move to the left

 </details>

 ## Domain Model for Crossy Road